Congressional Coalition on Adoption Institute: History

 In 1985, U.S. Senators Lloyd Bentsen (D-TX) and Gordon Humphrey (R-NH) and U.S. Representatives Tom Bliley (R-VA) and Jim Oberstar (D-MN) united to form the Congressional Coalition on Adoption (CCA) caucus.
 In 1998, the four CCA co-chairs at the time consisting of U.S. Representatives Tom Baily (R-VA) and Jim Oberstar (D-MN) and U.S. Senators Mary Landrieu (D-LA) and Larry Craig (R-ID) hired a full-time fellow, Kerry Marks Hasenbalg, to support the CCA.
 In 2001, the aforementioned CCA co-chairs and Hasenbalg founded CCAI.
-Today CCA is the largest bicameral, bipartisan caucus in Congress with 160 members of the 117th Congress.
+Today CCA is the largest bicameral, bipartisan caucus in Congress with 145 members of the 118th Congress.

 Angels in Adoption

 CCAI is known for its annual Angels in Adoption award, which allows Members of Congress to nominate a constituent for their work in the adoption, foster care, and child welfare community.
 Angels in Adoption honorees travel to Washington, D.C. to celebrate their hard work and dedication to the issues and participate in special events to engage them in using their personal experience to effect change.
 Each year, there are several National Angels, individuals or groups that work on a national or global level, are honored.
-Past recipients include Alonzo Mourning, Darryl McDaniels, Laura Bush, Jane Seymour, Bruce Willis, Rosie O'Donnell, Muhammad Ali, Shonda Rhimes, Bill Klein and Jen Arnold, NBC Stuios, Hallmark Channel, PEOPLE Magazine, Miranda and Luke Caldwell, This Is Us, Hoda Kotb, and Alec Ingold.
+Past recipients include Alonzo Mourning, Darryl McDaniels, Laura Bush, Jane Seymour, Bruce Willis, Rosie O'Donnell, Muhammad Ali, Shonda Rhimes, Bill Klein and Jen Arnold, NBC Studios, Hallmark Channel, PEOPLE Magazine, Miranda and Luke Caldwell, This Is Us, Hoda Kotb, and Alec Ingold.